-- 11. Open Enrollment and Admissions.
+- 10. Annual Report.
+The Charter School shall submit an annual report by October 1 of each year to the Georgia Department of Education that complies with all requirements set forth in O.C.G.A. § 20-2-2067.1(c), including but not limited to an indication of the Charter School's progress towards the goals and objectives stated in Section 8 above and all state-mandated assessment and accountability scores from the previous year.
+The Charter School shall make available to the community copies of an annual report which shall indicate student performance for the previous year. - 11.
+Open Enrollment and Admissions.
 The Charter School shall comply with the open enrollment and admissions provisions set forth in O.C.G.A. § 20-2-2066.
 Enrollment shall be open to any student in accordance with the following criteria: - a.
 Attendance Zone.
-Enrollment shall be open to any student who resides in the Gwinnett County Public Schools attendance zone excluding Buford City. - b.
+Enrollment shall be open to any student residing in the Savannah-Chatham Public School System attendance zone. - b.
 Application.
 To be eligible for enrollment at the Charter School, students residing in the attendance zone must submit a timely application to the Charter School in accordance with the deadline set by the Charter School.
 The Charter School may not use admissions criteria or applications that would not otherwise be used at a traditional public school, including requests for letters of recommendation, essays, resumes, or information regarding a student's school or community activities, grades, test scores, attendance record, or disciplinary history.
 The Charter School may use applications for the purpose of verifying the student's residence within the school's attendance zone and grade level.
 The Charter School may gather other relevant information from students after enrollment is determined. - c.
 Random Lottery.
 If the number of timely applicants received by the Charter School exceeds the capacity of a program, class, grade level, or building, the Charter School shall ensure that such applicants have an equal chance of being admitted through a random selection process in accordance with O.C.G.A. § 20-2-2066(a)(1)(A).
-The Charter School shall not conduct more than one lottery per grade per admissions cycle. - d.
+The Charter School shall not conduct more than one lottery, per grade, per admissions cycle.

+- d.
 Statutory Enrollment Priorities.
 In accordance with O.C.G.A. § 20-2-2066(a)(1)(A), the Charter School may give enrollment priority to the following categories of applicants and in the following priority: - i.
-A sibling of a student enrolled in the Charter School; and - ii.
-A student whose parent or guardian is a member of the governing board of the charter school or is a full-time teacher, professional, or other employee at the Charter School. - 12.
+A student whose parent or guardian is a member of the governing board of the charter school or is a full-time teacher, professional, or other employee at the Charter School; and - ii.
+A sibling of a student enrolled in the Charter School. - 12.
 Withdrawal without Penalty.
 The Charter School shall comply with the provisions of O.C.G.A. § 20-2-2066(d) for withdrawing students.
 The Charter School agrees that a student may withdraw without penalty from the Charter School at any time and enroll in another public school in the local school system in which such student resides.